 Think of ancillary real estate services like interior design, family photographers, professional stagers, packers and movers, suppliers of residential and office cleaning and lawn-care specialists.
 Embarking on a co-branded marketing campaign with one of these companies can increase awareness, produce more leads and generate additional creative ideas.

 At a tactical level, marketing messaging should be able to accurately convey the intricate details of real estate decision-making, from tax deductions to easements.
-But real estate content marketing should also, more holistically, tell a cohesive narrative that centers around emotions, not jargon.
+But content marketing for real estate should also, more holistically, tell a cohesive narrative that centers around emotions, not jargon.

-Owning a home is an enormous feeling, and marketing should broadcast the spectrum of feelings and moments that play into an event of this magnitude.
-This can be accomplished through linear storytelling via inspirational blog posts, first-person case studies and video pilgrimages.
+Owning a home is an enormous feeling, and marketing should broadcast the spectrum of emotions and moments that play into an event of this magnitude.
+This can be accomplished through linear storytelling via an inspirational blog post, first-person case studies and video pilgrimages.

 Ask customers to tell their stories, how they chose their forever home, what owning a home means to them.
 Follow up with former clients from years ago and bring a video crew.
 Film the fact that homeownership was a vehicle for expanding their families, enjoying their communities and engaging in exciting activities.